 So how does it fair as a tourist attraction and is it really worth the visit?

-For the four of us (myself, Mr. C, my Mum and Oliver) the admission fee would have been £73.50 but thankfully My Mum paid using her airmiles (now known as Avios), which saved us rather a lot of money.
-For a full list of admission prices take a look Admission fees for Tower of London.
+For the four of us (myself, Mr. C, my Mum and Bear) the admission fee would have been £73.50 but thankfully My Mum paid using her airmiles (now known as Avios), which saved us rather a lot of money.
+For a full list of admission prices take a look Admission fees for Tower of London on their website.

 My Dad took me to visit the Tower of London when I was a child and I remember the Ravens were always strolling freely around the green.
 The legend of the Ravens is that the tower will fall if the Ravens ever leave.
 However during my recent visit I only saw a few Ravens that were kept in cages.
 Although there are apparently seven ravens currently residing at the Tower of London, perhaps you will have better luck seeing them than we did.